stetro/cordova-plugin-fcm-config/README.md

 # cordova-plugin-fcm-config

+> !!
+This Plugin is not necessary if [cordova-plugin-fcm](https://github.com/fechanique/cordova-plugin-fcm) > 2.0 is used !!

 This plugin copies the required FCM configurations in the project root folders and Xcode project.
 It is used in combination with the great [cordova-plugin-fcm](https://github.com/fechanique/cordova-plugin-fcm) plugin.